 Now you might be an experienced vegan who already includes 1-3 serves of omega-3 daily but I wanted to share some ideas below for anyone who might be new to this and would like to know exactly how to consume more than a few seeds per day.

-Ideas to serve omega-3 plant foods into your diet and in your kids diet:
+Ideas to serve omega 3 rich foods into your vegan diet and in your kids’ diet:

 - Oatmeal with added seeds (1 tsp chia, flaxseed meal, hemp seeds);

 - Hemp smoothie with added hemp oil or hemp seeds

 - Walnut spread or hemp seeds mixed with nut butter on toast

 - Seeds sprinkled on nut butter toasts, rice cakes with hummus

 - Hemp oil pesto (I have a recipe here with kale!)

 - Flaxseed meal crackers

 - edamame salad with avocado and a sprinkle of seeds/ hemp seed oil